 More articles Monday 19 January 2015 10:00am

-Kazuo Ishiguro makes rare Scottish appearance in spring event at Edinburgh International Book Festival
+Kazuo Ishiguro in special spring Book Festival event

 Nick Barley, Director of the Edinburgh International Book Festival, said ‘We are thrilled and proud to welcome Kazuo Ishiguro back to the city to talk about his first novel in a decade.
 This new book is something to be celebrated: Ishiguro has produced a gripping tale which is also profoundly moving – a novel set in another era that feels highly relevant to the world we live in today.
 It is an honour to welcome this master of the storytelling art back to Edinburgh.’